How to Sell a Patent: Everything You Need to Know

 How to Negotiate Your Patent Assignment

 If you decide it's in your best interest to sell a patent, it's important to know the legal and financial aspects of the deal.
-The United States Patent and Trademark Office, or USPTO, refers to the sale of a patent as an assignment.
+The USPTO refers to the sale of a patent as an assignment.
 This is because you assign your patent ownership rights to another party.
 Once you've picked a buyer for your patent, it's time to start negotiating the assignment agreement.

-While most assignments transfer 100-percent ownership interest to the buyer, remember that it's also possible to transfer just a small portion of ownership.
+While most assignments transfer 100 percent of ownership interest to the buyer, it's also possible to transfer just a small portion of ownership.
 This is particularly true when two or more inventors are on the patent application.
 You can also assign a percentage of your ownership to the buyer, especially if he or she wants to work with you to manufacture the item.
 This could mean you only give up half, one-third, or one-quarter of patent ownership.
 The amount given during each assignment is entirely up to the patent holder.

 Drafting the Assignment Agreement